jorgeneidem/jorgeneidemno-eleventy/src/index.md

 ---
 layout: base
-title: Jorgeneidem eleventy site
+title: This title is in the front matter of index.md
 ---

-## Hello world
+## This is content

-### why is not entire src a watch target
+### anything below front matter is placed in the content safe area

 {%- for post in collections.posts %}